openplans/shareabouts/doc/CONFIG.md

 ### Extra Layer Options

 You can add additional overlays on top of your base layer.
+To do so, add to the "layers" array.
 This logic is very basic at this time so please note that only [TileLayers](http://leaflet.cloudmade.com/reference.html#tilelayer) are supported, and there is no way to toggle the visibility.